microsoft/fluentui/packages/make-styles/etc/make-styles.api.md

 // @public (undocumented)
 export type StylesBySlots<Slots extends string | number, Tokens> = Record<Slots, MakeStylesStyleRule<Tokens>>;

+// Warnings were encountered during analysis:
+//
+// lib/index.d.ts:3:5 - (ae-forgotten-export) The symbol "border" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:4:5 - (ae-forgotten-export) The symbol "borderLeft" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:5:5 - (ae-forgotten-export) The symbol "borderBottom" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:6:5 - (ae-forgotten-export) The symbol "borderRight" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:7:5 - (ae-forgotten-export) The symbol "borderTop" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:8:5 - (ae-forgotten-export) The symbol "borderColor" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:9:5 - (ae-forgotten-export) The symbol "borderStyle" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:10:5 - (ae-forgotten-export) The symbol "borderRadius" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:11:5 - (ae-forgotten-export) The symbol "borderWidth" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:12:5 - (ae-forgotten-export) The symbol "margin" needs to be exported by the entry point index.d.ts
+// lib/index.d.ts:13:5 - (ae-forgotten-export) The symbol "padding" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)